Fully heavy pentaquarks: Introduction

 \section{Introduction}

-At the birth of quark model \cite{GellMann:1964nj,Zweig:1981pd,Zweig:1964jf}, Gell-Mann and Zweig indicated that hadronic states with the $qq\bar{q}\bar{q}$ and $qqqq\bar{q}$ quark configurations should exist in nature.
+At the birth of the quark model \cite{GellMann:1964nj,Zweig:1981pd,Zweig:1964jf}, Gell-Mann and Zweig indicated that hadronic states with the $qq\bar{q}\bar{q}$ and $qqqq\bar{q}$ quark configurations should exist in nature.
 Such exotic states were further investigated with some phenomenological models soon afterwards.
 For example, Jaffe adopted the quark-bag model to study $q^2\bar{q}^2$ hadrons, where the mass spectrum and dominant decay behavior were predicted \cite{Jaffe:1976ig}.
-In 1979, Strottman calculated the masses of $q^4\bar{q}$ and $q^5 \bar{q}^2$ in the framework of MIT bag model \cite{Strottman:1979qu}.
-The name {\it pentaquark} was firstly proposed by Lipkin in 1987 \cite{Lipkin:1987sk}, where he studied anticharmed strange pentaquarks.
-Since 2003, with the accumulation of experimental data, more and more charmonium-like $XYZ$ states were reported in experiment.
+In 1979, Strottman calculated the masses of $q^4\bar{q}$ and $q^5 \bar{q}^2$ in the framework of the MIT bag model \cite{Strottman:1979qu}. {The name {\it pentaquark} was firstly proposed by Gignoux et al. in 1987 \cite{Gignoux:1987cn,Lipkin:1987sk}, and they found that the states $P^{0}=\bar{c}uuds$ and $P^{-}=\bar{c}ddus$ with spin 1/2 and their beauty analogs are very likely to be stable pentaquarks.} Since 2003, with the accumulation of experimental data, more and more charmonium-like $XYZ$ states were reported in experiments.
 Especially, the observation by the LHCb Collaboration confirms the existence of pentaquark $P_c$ states \cite{Aaij:2015tga,Aaij:2016phn,Aaij:2019vzc}.
-In the past about twenty years, great progresses have been made on studying exotic multiquarks \cite{Chen:2016qju,Liu:2019zoy,Guo:2017jvc,Brambilla:2019esw}.
+In the past twenty years, progress has been made on studying exotic multiquarks \cite{Chen:2016qju,Liu:2019zoy,Guo:2017jvc,Brambilla:2019esw}.

-Recently, the LHCb collaboration studied the invariant mass spectrum of $J/\psi$ pairs, and they reported a narrow structure around 6.9 GeV and a broad structure in the mass range 6.2-6.8 GeV.
+Recently, the LHCb Collaboration studied the invariant mass spectrum of $J/\psi$ pairs, and they reported a narrow structure around 6.9 GeV and a broad structure in the mass range 6.2-6.8 GeV.
 The global significance for these two structures are larger than 5$\sigma$.
 Such distinct structures are expected to be with the $cc\bar{c}\bar{c}$ configuration \cite{Aaij:2020fnh}.